dotnet/docfx/Documentation/tutorial/intro_template.md

 Introduction to the DocFX Template System
 ===============================

-The DocFX Template System provides a flexible way of defining and using templates to control how the final output files are rendered.
+The DocFX template system provides a flexible way of defining and using templates to control how the final output files are rendered.
 These files provide the **content** used to publish a DocFx-generated web site.
 Note that this is different than the HTML templates discussed in [Walkthrough Advanced: Customize Your Website](./walkthrough/advanced_walkthrough.md), which are used to control the **styling** applied to the web site.

 As the following DocFX workflow shows,

 ![DocFX workflow](../spec/images/docfx_workflow_highlevel.png)

 DocFX loads the set of files and transforms them into different data models using different types of *Document Processor*s.
-Afterwards, the Template System loads these data models, and transforms them into output files based on the *document type* of the data model.
+Afterwards, the template system loads these data models, and transforms them into output files based on the *document type* of the data model.

 Each file belongs to a *document type*.
 For example, the document type for Markdown files is `conceptual`, and the document type for `toc.md` files is `Toc`.

 For a specific *Template*, each *document type* can have several *Renderer*s.
-For a specific file, the Template System picks the corresponding *Renderer*s to render the input data model into output files.
+For a specific file, the template system picks the corresponding *Renderer*s to render the input data model into output files.

 *Renderer*
 ------------------